Last Updated on March 2, 2025

 Book: Not “Just Friends” Rebuilding Trust and Recovering Your Sanity After Infidelity by Shirley Glass, PhD

-Couples who struggle with infidelity — both the betrayed and the one who stepped outside the relationship.
+This book is best for couples who struggle with infidelity — both the betrayed and the one who stepped outside the relationship.

-Top takeaways from therapist Dr. Faith Drew
+Top takeaways from therapist Dr. Faith Drew…

 Not “Just Friends”… is particularly helpful as it takes the perspective of both individuals in the relationship (and even the Affair Partner).
-The text walks you through various stages: the slippery slope, the trauma, the search for meaning, and the healing journey.
+The text walks you through various stages: the slippery slope, the trauma, the search for meaning, and the infidelity healing journey.
 This book is comprehensive, so you’ll probably want to review some chapters multiple times.
 While it’s not a light read, it’s an essential resource for anyone who has experienced a betrayal and is looking to heal from infidelity.

 Book: Healing from Infidelity by Michele Weiner-Davis

-Couples in the crisis phase of infidelity recovery who are looking for tangible step-by-step guides for how to move forward in healthy and helpful ways.
+This book is best for couples in the crisis phase of infidelity recovery who are looking for tangible step-by-step guides for how to move forward in healthy and helpful ways.

-Top takeaways from therapist Anna Malles
+Top takeaways from therapist Anna Malles…

 Healing from Infidelity is an excellent book for couples in the crisis phase of infidelity recovery.
 It’s beneficial for couples looking for a tangible step-by-step guide that outlines healthy ways to move forward.
 It speaks to the experiences of both the betrayed and betraying partners.
 This book helps couples process all the emotions involved in the betrayal.
-Couples will learn how to communicate their pain to maintain safe boundaries and build connection.
-I love that it spends so much time discussing how to feel and navigate the deep shame both partners often carry during the infidelity recovery process.
-This particular process can be one of the most challenging aspects of healing.

 Book: What Makes Love Last by John Gottman, PhD and Nan Silver

-This resource is most helpful for
+This book is helpful for the betrayer and the betrayed.

 Top takeaways from therapist Hanna Rose…